-Gulley Jimson is broke, difficult, conniving, uncouth, and a welcher - but an artist.
+Gulley Jimson is broke, difficult, conniving, uncouth, and a welcher, but an artist.
 The visions in his head may not really satisfy him when realized, but the quest continues, for the perfect wall.
-The Beeders leave for six weeks of vacation and return to find a 7000 pound committment and the wall of their living room a national treasure, even though living with a wall mural of feet is not their cup of tea.
-Then - in a bombed out church scheduled for demolition - THE wall that can become his vision.Written by
+The Beeders leave for six weeks of vacation, and return to find a seven thousand pound committment, and the wall of their living room a national treasure, even though living with a wall mural of feet is not their cup of tea.
+Then, in a bombed out church scheduled for demolition, THE wall that can become his vision.Written by

 Bruce Cameron <firstname.lastname@example.org>

 6 of 7 people found this review helpful.

 Was this review helpful to you?